-Hello, I’m Sarah, a herbalist in Cornwall, South West England.
+Hello, I’m Sarah.
+I’m a traditional herbalist working in Cornwall, South West England.

-My journal is an eclectic blend of local herblore, practical medicine-making tutorials, woodland finds, heirloom remedies and a bit of kitchen witchery thrown into the pot for good measure.
+My journal is an eclectic blend of herblore, practical medicine-making tutorials, woodland finds, heirloom remedies and a bit of local Cornish history thrown into the pot.

 If you’re the sort of person who has a yearning to know which plants make bruises better, or the precise method for turning garden roses into heady perfume, you’re in the right place.